substrakt/jquery.tweetspan/README.md

 Pull updates from a Twitter account straight into an HTML element.
 Check out test.html for a simple example.

-You can use any field from the [https://dev.twitter.com/docs/api/1/get/search](Twitter Search JSON API)'s result set.
+You can use any field from the
+[Twitter Search JSON API](https://dev.twitter.com/docs/api/1/get/search)'s result set.
 You can use filters to determine how text should be formatted.
 Currently available filters are:

 - ``tweet``: To format tweet contents, linking @ usernames, hashtags and URLs